ColbyDAllen/Wearable-Drum-Machine/README.md

 This project is still in development.

-On the hardware side, I'm focused on creating more reliable FSR finger sensors
+On the hardware side, I'm focused on creating more reliable FSR finger sensors.

 On the circuitry side, I'm designing a custom PCB that incorporates power management, sensor ports, and an embedded speaker module.